Roman baths in Paris

 Then in 69 AD Vespasian tore down some of the Golden House to build the Colosseum.
 Vespasian's son Titus built a great triumphal arch, and his other son Domitian built a great palace for himself on the Palatine hill.

-Even though Domitian was assassinated in 96 AD, later architects continued to use the techniques that had been developed for his palace, just as later emperors continued to live in Domitian’s palace.
+Even though Domitian's cousin killed him in 96 AD, later architects kept on using the techniques that had been developed for his palace, just as later emperors continued to live in Domitian’s palace.
 Trajan's architect used brick and concrete arches to build a new forum with a big column in it and an elaborate market building that is the source of modern shopping malls.
 Trajan also built the first major public bath building in Rome.
 It may have been the same architect who later designed Hadrian's Pantheon, a temple to all the gods, which used brick and concrete to build a huge dome.
 Nobody would build a bigger dome for more than a thousand years.

 Build your own Roman Architecture models: